-in Indiana, may not serve as a corner man for a professional unarmed competitor at an event for which the individual is the promoter or matchmaker of record.
+in Indiana, may not serve as a corner man for a professional mixed martial artist at an event for which the individual is the promoter or matchmaker of record.

-- (d) There may be not more than three (3) corner men allowed to assist any one (1) professional unarmed competitor in a bout without the approval of the commission. - (e) Notwithstanding subsection (d), there may be not more than four (4) corner men allowed to assist any one (1) professional unarmed competitor in championship or main event bouts without the approval of the commission. - (f) Two (2) corner men may enter the fighting area between rounds unless the professional unarmed competitor requires the services of a cut man, in which case one (1) of the corner men shall remain outside of the fighting area and one (1) corner man and the cut man shall be allowed to enter the fighting area. - (g) No corner man may work in any capacity during a bout unless wearing hygienic gloves. - (h) Corner men may apply only petroleum jelly to the mask area of the face of a professional unarmed competitor: - (1) before the start of the bout; - (2) while the professional unarmed competitor is directly outside of the fighting area; and - (3) in the presence of a commission representative or the referee. - (i) Corner men may not apply: - (1) body grease; - (2) gels; - (3) balms; - (4) lotions; - (5) oils; or - (6) other substances deemed unacceptable by a commission representative; to the hair, face, or body of a professional unarmed competitor at any point before or during an event.
+(d) There may be not more than three (3) corner men allowed to assist any one (1) professional mixed martial artist in a bout without the approval of the commission.

+(e) Notwithstanding subsection (d), there may be not more than four (4) corner men allowed to assist any one (1) professional mixed martial artist in championship or main event bouts without the approval of the commission.

+(f) Two (2) corner men may enter the fighting area between rounds unless the professional mixed martial artist requires the services of a cut man, in which case one (1) of the corner men shall remain outside of the fighting area and one (1) corner man and the cut man shall be allowed to enter the fighting area.

+(g) No corner man may work in any capacity during a bout unless wearing hygienic gloves.

+(h) Corner men may apply only petroleum jelly to the mask area of the face of a professional mixed martial artist:

+(1) before the start of the bout;

+(2) while the professional mixed martial artist is directly outside of the fighting area; and

+(3) in the presence of a commission representative or the referee.

+(i) Corner men may not apply:

+(1) body grease;

+(2) gels;

+(3) balms;

+(4) lotions;

+(5) oils; or

+(6) other substances deemed unacceptable by a commission representative;

+to the hair, face, or body of a professional mixed martial artist at any point before or during an event.

+(j) During a round, all corner men must:

+(1) remain seated;

-- (j) During a round, all corner men must: - (1) remain seated: - (2) refrain from excessively coaching in a disruptive manner; - (3) not mount the fighting area apron or enter the fighting area until the sound device has signaled the end of the round unless the corner man is signaling the referee to stop the bout; and - (4) not throw any item into the fighting area. - (k) At the conclusion of a round, no corner men may: - (1) enter the fighting area enclosure to assist a professional unarmed competitor; or - (2) place any items in the fighting area enclosure;
+(2) refrain from excessively coaching in a disruptive manner;

+(3) not mount the fighting area apron or enter the fighting area until the sound device has signaled the end of the round unless the corner man is signaling the referee to stop the bout; and

+(4) not throw any item into the fighting area.

+(k) At the conclusion of a round, no corner men may:

-until the sound device has signaled the end of a round.
+(1) enter the fighting area enclosure to assist a professional mixed martial artist; or until the sound device has signaled the end of a round.